davweh/static-foodweb-models/readme.txt

 (For more detailed description of buttons and inputfields see below)

+ D3.js version 5 is a JavaScript library for data visualization.
+It is used here to show the graph, especially for the force simulation that animates the Graphs.

 ==========================================================
 Requirements
 ==========================================================

 To run this page only a browser is needed.
-An internet connection is not necessary.

 Tests done with Firefox 67.0.4 in Ubuntu 18.04 and Windows 10.
 It is recommended to use firefox, since the layout can vary for different browsers.